-Dealing with homesickness can be incredibly rough, especially because it is often something that won’t go away overnight.
-It’s made even worse by the fact that some people don’t take homesickness serious and don’t realize just how much it can affect a person.
+Overcoming homesickness and culture shock can be incredibly rough, especially because it is often something that won’t go away overnight.
+It’s made even worse by the fact that some people don’t take homesickness and culture shock serious and don’t realize just how much it can affect a person.
 However, being homesick does not mean that you are weak.
 It is experienced by a great number of people, and can be beaten.
 Find out how to overcome homesickness and culture shock when studying abroad!

 I’ll be the first to admit that when I studied abroad in Japan for four months, I dealt with severe homesickness and culture shock.
 The culture shock I had been expecting, the homesickness I did not.
 The pillows and beds were much harder than I was used to so I was having trouble sleeping and was fighting extreme jet lag.
 Plus, I am already a picky eater, and I quickly found that there were VERY few foods in Japan I would actually eat.
 I really didn’t have the “honeymoon phase” of culture shock.
 While I was excited about learning and experiencing Japanese culture, the “negotation phase” of culture shock hit me from day one.

 In the beginning, I thought that I would just need time to adjust, but I quickly found that, the more time passed, the worse I felt.
 Due to anxiety and homesickness, I developed a strong aversion to food.
 Just the thought of food repulsed me, and I struggled to eat even a handful or so of chips for every meal.
 I began to really worry that this was going to be my life for the next four months.

 How Did I Overcome Homesickness and Culture Shock?